Consumer Direct mortgage review

 Pros and cons of Consumer Direct

 - 60-day rate lock.
-You can lock your rate with Consumer Direct from 30 to 60 days.
+You can increase the time your rate is locked in with Consumer Direct from 30 to 60 days.

 - Custom rate quotes.
-Fill out the prequalification form on its website to get a quote based on the loan you’re interested in and the list price of the property.
+Fill out the prequalification form on its website to get a quote based on the loan you’re interested in and the property’s list price.

 - Strong online reputation.
-Consumer Direct’s 5-star reviews far outweigh its customer complaints — uncommon for a mortgage provider.
+Consumer Direct’s 5-star reviews far outweigh its customer complaints, which is uncommon for a mortgage provider.

 - Limited loan programs.
-Consumer Direct’s loan suite lacks USDA loans and HELOCs.
+Consumer Direct’s loan suite lacks USDA loans and HELOCs, as well as any specialty loans.

 - Lack of transparency.
 Consumer Direct’s website doesn’t mention any fees, so you’ll need to speak with a representative for more information.